 - Finance – The Finance Division manages the District’s financial reporting, accounting, billing, purchasing, rate analysis customer accounts, preparation of the annual operating and capital budgets, and accounting services within the PUD.
 Annual revenue/expenditures in 2016 is estimated at $20 million.
 The Director of Finance oversees an accounting staff of one.

-- Resource Development and Water Resources – The Director of Utility Operations manages current and future power contracts, water contracts, renewable energy projects, new resource development and water resource management.
+- Resource Development and Water Resources – The Assistant General Manager manages current and future power contracts, water contracts, renewable energy projects, new resource development and water resource management.
 The Contracts and Regulatory Compliance Manager assists in the preparation of water supply and delivery contracts and other agreements concerning water resource issues, efficiency programs and projects and pursues funding opportunities related to management and development of water resources.

 - Administrative Services – The PUD also provides administrative services to other agencies for electric, water and financial needs.